joshilesanmi/dxhub-cf-templates/re-use/dev/README.md

         # Export section

-            Make changes on the export Name Value to a desired name and the suffix with the expected value type (i.e. Arn) to reflect your choice and use it in other templates.
+            The export section creates a concatenation on the export name that you can import using !ImportValue function then with the exact format of the concatenated string i.e.

-            Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn
+                !ImportValue contactsvc-target-group-1-arn or !ImportValue contactsvc-prod-listener-arn

-            Then deploy the stack
+            # Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn

 # 2. Security